 Make Your Portfolio Simple and Compelling

 You should also add personal elements to your portfolio projects to make them unique and associated with you.
 Much of your portfolio’s effect on viewers comes down to how they feel about it emotionally.
-Include a backstory, and project your personality onto your portfolio work.
-Hiring managers will respond and want to see more of your projects.
+Include a backstory, a good cover image, and project your personality onto your portfolio work.
+Hiring managers viewing your project will respond and want to see more of your work.

 Include only Relevant Projects, and Rotate the Work Regularly